 Balance Sheet Strength

-Currently Zix sports a Price to Book ratio of 4.46.
+Currently Zix sports a Price to Book ratio of 4.46 (what is p/b ratio?).
 It has $22 million in cash out of the total assets of $63.66 million.
 With a market value of $191 million, Zix shares are terribly over priced based on its balance sheet strength.
 One can argue, that for a software company that relies much more on its intellectual capital to generate revenues (rather than factories and equipment), it is to be expected that P/B ratio will be high.
 I will accept this argument but we should also consider the following.

 Zix reported negative shareholders equity until Mar 2010 quarter.
 Subsequent to that the equity turned positive due to improving business conditions.
 However, the equity got a quantum boost in Dec 2010 quarter when $34.3 million in deferred and unapplied tax assets were moved to the balance sheet.
 Excluding this asset, the P/B ratio is 22.